chipwhisp/chipwhisp/README.md

 [ 4.
 Jan.
 2026 ]

 Gooood morning.
 I had this weird dream where i was getting lobotomized.
-Great start into the day, huh?
+Huh?

 [ 3.
 Jan.
 2026 ]